 Lemon Aide is an innovative and circular model that addresses two challenges at once: significantly increase recycling in the away-from-home market in France, while simultaneously training and creating jobs for people who have endured long-term economic and social exclusion.
 The model is implemented in two locations in France: the Paris region and Marseille, with the potential to expand to new cities.

 Half of all plastic bottles in France are not recycled after use.
-Meanwhile, the rate of unemployment in the country is at a record high, specifically in the under-privileged areas.
-With the support of the Danone Ecosystem Fund, Danone Eaux France and recycling start-up Lemon Tri, the Lemon Aide initiative tackles both issues by implementing a socially-inclusive and environmentally-friendly business model.
+Meanwhile, the rate of unemployment in the country is high, specifically in under-privileged areas.
+With the support of Danone Ecosystem, Danone Eaux France and recycling start-up Lemon Tri, the Lemon Aide initiative tackles both issues by implementing a socially-inclusive and environmentally-friendly business model.

-People trained to recycling-related skills
+people trained to recycling-related skills

-T of PET recycled per year
+T of recyclables collected each year